Shkodër: Early history

+The earliest signs of human activity in the lands of Shkodër can be traced back to the Middle Paleolithic (120,000–30,000 years ago).
+Artifacts and faunal remains provide evidence that the first inhabitants of the area of Shkodër were Pleistocene hunter-gatherers.
+Presence of Neolithic farmers is also testified by artifacts.
+The Copper and Early Bronze Ages constitute an important watershed for the social evolution on the territories of the eastern Adriatic coast, including Shkodër, with the formation of new cultures and the beginning of new complex historical, ethnogenetic and cultural processes.
+This period represents for Shkodër the first step of a process of occupation and development.
+The inhabitants of the intensively settled Shkodër basin produced pottery, practiced agriculture, and manufactured metal tools.
+Shkodra's Early Bronze Age culture bears many similarities with the culture of the Eastern Adriatic coast and its hinterland, like the Cetina culture, and it also has connections with the Early Bronze Age culture of Maliq in southeastern Albania.
+During the developed Early Bronze Age the new practice of tumulus burials appears, which may be associated to Indo-European migrations from the steppes.
+During the Middle and Late Bronze Age the settlements in the region and extraregional interactions apparently increased.
+In the Late Bronze Age the inhabitants of Shkodra basin had contacts with Italy or northwest Greece.
+By the end of the Bronze Age and the beginning of the Iron Age (c.
+1100–800 BC), the formation of a large, cohesive, and quite homogeneous cultural group had already occurred in a well defined territory of the Shkodra region, which was referred in historical sources to as 'the tribe of the Labeatae' in later times.

-The earliest signs of human activity in the lands of Shkodër can be traced back to the Bronze Age.
-The favorable conditions on the fertile plain, around the lake, have brought people here from early antiquity.
+The favorable conditions on the fertile plain, around the lake, have brought people here in early antiquity.
 Artefacts and inscriptions, discovered in the Rozafa Castle, are assumed to be the earliest examples of symbolic behaviour in humans in the city.
 Although, it was known under the name Scodra and was inhabited by the Illyrian tribes of the Labeates and Ardiaei, which ruled over a large territory between modern Albania up to Croatia.
 King Agron, Queen Teuta and King Gentius, were among the most famous personalities of the Ardiaei.

 The city was first mentioned during antiquity as the site of the Illyrian Labeates in which they minted coins and that of Queen Teuta.
-In 168 BCE, the city was captured by the Romans and became an important trade and military route.
+In 168 BC, the city was captured by the Romans and became an important trade and military route.
 The Romans colonized the town.
 Scodra remained in the province of Illyricum and, later, Dalmatia.
-By it 395 CE, it was part of the Diocese of Dacia, within Praevalitana.
+By it 395 AD, it was part of the Diocese of Dacia, within Praevalitana.